Legal 6 min read

 State of Connecticut v.
 Julie Amero (2007)

-A school teacher was wrongly accused of exposing students to pornography.
-Forensic examination of metadata revealed that pop-up ads and malware were responsible, not the teacher.
-The metadata evidence included:
+A school teacher was wrongly accused of exposing students to inappropriate content.
+Forensic metadata examination revealed that malware โ€” not the teacher โ€” was responsible.
+Browser history timestamps and system log metadata provided the proof.

 schedule

-Timeline Metadata
+Timeline metadata

 fingerprint

-Authorship Metadata
+Authorship metadata

-Geolocation Metadata
+Geolocation metadata

 history